Robert Burns Organic Farmer

 Bryce Cunningham, now a tenant farmer of Mossgiel Farm near Mauchline, as was Burns 234 years before, says the beloved Scottish poet’s passion for nature and community comes through in his writing, as does his love of farming, “even though he wasn’t very good at it!”

-“I’m sure Burns would have been into what we’re doing,” says Bryce, who will be certified organic in July.
+“I’m sure Burns would have been into what we’re doing,” says Bryce.
 “He was quite a man for community spirit and he mentions nature a lot.”

 Picture: Mossgiel Farm and the Bard himself surveying his land